 “We are entering an unprecedented time of change as digital technologies disrupt entire industries and customer expectations.
 Cloud is critical in enabling companies to cope with this change.” - Alex Hilton, CEO of Cloud Industry Forum.

 A strategic approach to cloud migration can provide the framework to accelerate true digital transformation within the business, simplifying work, automating processes and freeing employees to devote more time to high-value actions.

 But what is the right way to embark on such a programme?

 The right migration approach

 Forward-thinking companies are looking to migrate to the cloud at scale: a process that needs to be carried out skilfully and efficiently, due to the numerous moving parts involved.
-Mass migration isn’t just about simply lifting and shifting multiple technologies ‘en masse’ into a hyper cloud environment.
+Cloud migration isn’t just about simply lifting and shifting multiple technologies into the cloud environment.
 Today’s IT environments are too complex.

 The key to migrating to the cloud lies in applying a methodical approach that allows you to reduce your risk by balancing theoretical planning with the practical experience of pilots, leveraging resources more effectively and building your skills and knowledge base at the same time.

 In a programme of migration, the focus is not only on ensuring that migrated applications work effectively in the cloud, but on guaranteeing the continued end-to-end operation with every system and application in use in the newly-created target environment, whether in the public cloud, private cloud or on-premise.

 To manage this undertaking its best to break the programme into governable phases that will allow early experiences to help drive the later decisions needed.